 Overman Capital Management posted relevant information that many people probably want to find out more about by writing a blog post on the third round of stimulus checks and then sharing it on their social pages.
 While timely information is something that can be updated and shared continuously, people want to know what is going on at the moment, so including timely content on your social pages is so important.

 Did you know that 92% of online consumers use emojis?
 They aren’t only for texting your friends anymore, but they are a great way to get people more engaged with your posts, it’s eye-catching and when you are trying to use fewer words, emojis can do the trick.

 Statistics show that using emojis on Twitter resulted in 25.4% more engagement.

-Incorporating something so simple is a great way to boost engagement and show your lighter side of business.
-They help to drive engagement on all variety of digital media which includes email, mobile and social.
+Incorporating something so simple is a great way to boost engagement and show your lighter side of the business.
+They help to drive engagement on a variety of digital media which includes email, mobile and social.

 People are going to be more interested in something when they can benefit from it versus not getting anything out of it.
 If you can motivate your visitors and entice them to learn more from your post, then that’s great.
 Make it clear that if your visitors click on their post, then they will get something out of it.
 This can be anything from a whitepaper, eBook, Guidebook, a useful Infographic, video, etc. Additionally, highlight that it is free as that is something that is very appealing to an audience.

 Does Your Marketing Strategy Have What It Takes?

 We have said it time and time again, and that is that a good marketing strategy takes work.
 It isn’t something static that you create once and then forget about.
 There are many moving pieces that need to be constantly updated and tended to, and that includes a strong social media plan and creating awesome content for your website.
 Check your analytics and see how different aspects of your site are performing, so you know what you need to tweak and what is already working for you.

 Struggling With What Content to Share on Social Media or via Email?